prathimacode-hub/DS-ScriptsNook/Computer Vision/Tutorials/Data Fitting using RANSAC Algorithm/README.md

 ## :nazar_amulet:  Implementation:
 I have used Cafe dataset where it detects the outlier in the image.
 X axis is taken as avg no of cafes opened and Y axis as total cafes in the city.

-:sparkle: Select randomly the minimum number of points required to determine the model parameters.
+:sparkle: Select a random number of examples to be inliers and train the model.

+:sparkle: Test all other data points against the trained model

+:sparkle: Out of all the data points tested in step 2, select the points as inliers which fall within a user-given tolerance.
+In scikit-learn, median absolute deviation (MAD) is used for selecting the new points as inliers.

+:sparkle: Retrain the model with all inliers data

-:sparkle: Solve for the parameters of the model.
+:sparkle: Estimate the error of the retrained model versus the inliers.

-:sparkle: Determine how many points from the set of all points fit with a predefined tolerance.

-:sparkle: If the fraction of the number of inliers over the total number of points in the set exceeds a predefined threshold, re-estimate the model parameters using all the identified inliers and terminate.

-:sparkle: Otherwise, repeat steps 1 through 4 (maximum of N times).

-:sparkle: Briefly, RANSAC uniformly at random selects a subset of data samples and uses it to estimate model parameters.
-Then it determines the samples that are within an error tolerance of the generated model.

-:sparkle: These samples are considered as agreed with the generated model and called as consensus set of the chosen data samples.
-Here, the data samples in the consensus as behaved as inliers and the rest as outliers by RANSAC.
-If the count of the samples in the consensus is high enough, it trains the final model of the consensus by using them.

-:sparkle: It repeats this process for a number of iterations and returns the model that has the smallest average error among the generated models.
-As a randomized algorithm, RANSAC does not guarantee to find the optimal parametric model with respect to the inliers.
-However, the probability of reaching the optimal solution can be kept over a lower bound by assigning suitable values to algorithm parameters.
+:sparkle: Follow step 1 to step 5

+:sparkle: Terminate the algorithm execution if the model performance meets a certain user-defined threshold or if a fixed number of iterations were reached

 <p align="center">
   <img width="300" height="200" src="https://www.researchgate.net/profile/Mehrdad-Heydarzadeh/publication/313472923/figure/fig3/AS:663973812776960@1535315101199/Illustration-of-the-threshold-value-determined-by-RANSAC-algorithm-to-detect-outliers.png">
   </p>